The Complexity of Tullock Contests: The Tullock Contest and Overview of Our Results

-This paper develops algorithmic results for \emph{Tulock contests}, an impactful and textbook-style contest model of \cite{Tullock1980}.
-A Tullock contest consists of \( n \) contestants (\( n \geq 2 \)), competing for a reward amount \( R (>0)\).
-The action of each contestant \( i \in [n] \) is to pick a non-negative \emph{effort level} \( x_i \in \mathbb{R}_{\geq 0} \).
-Each contestant \( i \) is characterized by a \emph{production function} \( f_i \), fully specified by two positive parameters \( (a_i, r_i) \in \mathbb{R}^2_{>0}\).
-Formally, at cost \( x_i \), contestant \( i \)'s production is \( f_i(x_i) = a_i x_i^{r_i} \), in which \( a_i > 0 \) describes \( i \)’s \emph{production efficiency}, and \( r_i(>0) \) captures the \emph{elasticity} of effort \citep{Tullock1980}.
-Notably, many previous works restrict $r_i$ to be the same for each contestant, whereas our model here allows heterogeneous elasticities.
-As we shall show, this generality would not fundamentally change the complexity of the contest.
+This paper studies the complexity of \emph{Tullock contests}, a widely adopted contest model due to the seminal work of \citet{Tullock1980}.
+A Tullock contest consists of $ n $ contestants ($ n \geq 2 $) competing for a reward of amount $ R (>0)$.
+The action of each contestant $ i \in [n] $ is to pick a non-negative \emph{effort level} $ x_i \in \mathbb{R}_{\geq 0} $.
+Each contestant $ i $ is characterized by a \emph{production function} $ f_i(x_i) := a_i x_i^{r_i}$, specified by two positive parameters $ (a_i, r_i) \in \mathbb{R}^2_{>0}$; $ a_i$ describes $ i $’s \emph{production efficiency}, and $ r_i $ captures the \emph{elasticity} of effort \citep{Tullock1980}.
+Notably, many previous works restrict $r_i$ to be the same for all contestants.
+Here we relax this restriction and allow heterogeneous elasticities.
+As we will show later, this generalization would not fundamentally change the computational complexity of the contest.

-All contestants are assumed to simultaneously move.
-The Tullock contests models the probability \( p_i \) for contestant \( i \) to win as being proportional to \( i \)'s production, given by: $p_i = \frac{f_i(x_i)}{\sum_{j=1}^{n} f_j(x_j)}$.
-Hence the payoff for each \( i \) is naturally formulated as follows, where the effort \( x_i \) is interpreted as effort cost:

-A Tullock contest is thus fully specified by \( 2n+1 \) positive numbers, \( \{ (a_i, r_i) \}_{i=1}^n \cup \{ R \} \).
-These numbers hence are the input to the computational problem of our interest, which looks to output an equilibrium of the game (as defined below), or asserts no equilibrium exists.
-To avoid uninteresting corner cases, we assume $R>1$ throughout the paper; that is, the contest has a non-trivial amount of reward.\footnote{This is mainly to avoid uninteresting corner cases when $R^{r_i} \to 0$ for large $r_i$; other than this case, all our techniques and insights carry through.}